ucl-casa-ce/unity-webgl-mqtt/README.md

 The `index.html` file will run the Unity WebGL application that displays and updates the MQTT message received in real time.

 > NOTE: By default, Unity builds use `GZ compression`.
 If the webserver is not properly [configured](https://docs.unity3d.com/Manual/webgl-server-configuration-code-samples.html) or if you are running a local web server, it will throw an error (`Unable to parse Build/XXXX.framework.js.gz!`).
-In such cases, you can disable the compression by navigating to `Project Settings -> Player -> Publishing Settings -> Compression Format -> Disabled`. `GitHub Pages` supports gzip's content.
+In such cases, you can disable the compression by navigating to `Project Settings -> Player -> Publishing Settings -> Compression Format -> Disabled`. `GitHub Pages` doesn't support gzip's content.

 ### Common Mistakes